Frequently Asked Questions

-- Find your current advisor by logging into BengalWeb, selecting the Academic Tools Tab, and the Advisor and General Student Information link.
+- Find your current advisor by logging into BengalWeb, selecting the Academic Tools Tab, selecting the Registration Tools channel, and clicking on "My Registration and Schedule Information (My Profile).
 The current major, class level, and assigned advisor are displayed.
 If either the major or advisor listed is incorrect, contact the department with the major program you want.

 - Log in to Degree Works to see your current advisor and their phone number.

 - Department and Faculty Advisor contact information is found in the ISU Directory.
 Either call or email them using appropriate communication etiquette.

 - Students may also visit the department website or contact the main office of the major department to find office hours and determine the best way to connect with an advisor.